pascallouisperez/reflext/README.md

 ### Interfaces

-Matching against interfaces is a little more tricky, because it's not possible to create a value whose type if the interface (values will _implement_ the interface only).
+Matching against interfaces is a little more tricky, because it's harder to create a value whose type if the interface (values will usually _implement_ the interface only).
 For this use case, you can pass `reflect.Type` directly as part of variadic `args` to `Compile` or `MustCompile`.

 Concretelly, let's say you have